Even Stevens (album)

-Even Stevens was Ray Stevens' third studio album, released in 1968.
+Even Stevens is the third studio album by Ray Stevens, released in 1968.
 It was also his first album for Monument Records as well as his first studio album in five years, though he previously released four singles for Monument, starting with "ABC" in 1965.
 Before the release of this album, Stevens concentrated on writing and producing songs for other artists.